 What do I need to take with me?

 If you’re visiting Pompeii as well, don’t take a huge rucksack as they don’t allow them in the site.
 But do take water, some sun cream and comfortable shoes.
 Walking up Vesuvius (and around Pompeii at 44 hectares) is not an easy stroll.
 My friend did the climb up Vesuvius in sandals and hugely regretted it (she was also cleaning ash of her feet for at least 3 days afterwards) – my trainers were a much better choice.

 Vesuvius can actually get quite cold the higher you get.
 So also check the weather and be prepared for both boiling heat and feeling cold in one day and take a jumper if there’s any risk of cloud cover.
 If it’s raining, they also often close the crater so check ahead there too.
 We visited on a bit of a misty day and our views from the top were a bit spoiled, but fun never the less.

-FOUR.
 What is the hike like?

 The hike up can be done in around 30 minutes by someone pretty fit.
 It’s quite a steep climb, and a lot of it is just an ashy surface.
 For someone of moderate fitness, taking a few breaks, it will take about an hour.
 It’s then the same to get back down – so in total around 2 to 2.5 hours once you’ve stopped at the top as well.

-FIVE.
 Can you see inside the crater?

-SIX.
-Should you go with a guide?
+Should I hike independently or with a guide?